pasanks/MacroActiveTask/README.md

 - Unit tests should be implemented.
 - Since I'm not that familiar with JS frontend frameworks, I used bootstrap for the frontend.

+## Setup Information

+Project is being uploaded to github.
+The setup instructions as follows.
+- Clone the repository from - https://github.com/pasanks/MacroActiveTask.git.
+- Navigate to the cloned project.
+- Run "composer install.
+- Add the .env file and change DB information accordingly.
+- Run "php artisan migrate".
+- Run "php artisan key:generate".
+- To work emails properly you have to update related SMTP settings in the .env
+- You may need to configure some permissions.
+Directories within the storage and the bootstrap/cache directories should be writable by your web server or Laravel will not run.

+## Additional ENV parameters
+Additinal ENV parameters
+- CLOUDCONVERT_API_KEY : API key for cloudconvert
+- CLOUDCONVERT_SANDBOX : Set this true for sandbox use , false for live

 ## License